ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

       - patch
       - default

-If ``list_merge='append_rp'``, arrays from the right hash will be appended to the ones in the left hash.
+If :ansopt:`ansible.builtin.combine#filter:list_merge='append_rp'`, arrays from the right hash will be appended to the ones in the left hash.
 Elements of arrays in the left hash that are also in the corresponding array of the right hash will be removed ("rp" stands for "remove present").
 Duplicate elements that aren't in both hashes are kept:

 .. code-block:: yaml